Fred78290/autoscaled-masterkube-aws/README.md

 The cluster will use my autoscaling tools from projects [kubernetes-aws-autoscaler](https://github.com/Fred78290/kubernetes-aws-autoscaler) and [custom autoscaler](https://github.com/Fred78290/autoscaler)

 If you allow the cluster to be visible on internet, the process will use GODADDY to register public FCQN if you provide GODADDY key.
+Route53 public zone and private zone could be also used or both depending the name of your public domain name or private domaine name

 ## Prerequistes